 D4.
 Application Instructions: Please read carefully and complete each question as instructed.
 Omitting any of the requested information will delay the review of your proposal and may result in it being eliminated from consideration.

-Program Type: Please indicate which program you are applying for (BOLD Academic Fellowships Exchanges), clearly indicating which option, A, B, or C.
+Program Type: Please indicate which program you are applying for (BOLD Action Workshops on Economic Development).

 - Implementing organization: Specify the officially registered name of the organization.

 - Contact person and title: Name and the title of the person who is authorized to sign official documents, if different from the Project Coordinator.
 You may state the name of the Project Coordinator too.

 - Address/Postal Code and City: